deprecate/metal-soy-critic/README.md

 [![Build Status](https://travis-ci.org/mthadley/metal-soy-critic.svg?branch=master)](https://travis-ci.org/mthadley/metal-soy-critic)

 A utility for validating your `metal-soy` components.
-This tool is not meant to to do the same work that your javascript or soy compiler already does.
-Instead it is meant to check for bad practices in your components.
+This tool is not meant to do the same work that your javascript or soy compiler already does.
+Instead it checks for anti-patterns in your components.

 ## Usage